 What is mentoring?

-Mentoring is a professional relationship in which an experienced teacher helps a colleague in the early stages of their career to develop and progress by supporting them as they identify key issues and work towards goals.
+Mentoring is a professional relationship in which an experienced professional helps a colleague in the early stages of their career to develop and progress by supporting them as they identify key issues and work towards goals.

 With understanding and encouragement, mentors share their skills, experience and knowledge so that their mentees feel confident addressing a wide range of discussion topics.
 The result should be empowered teachers who are inspired to take the necessary steps towards solutions.